Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

 \subsubsection{Wake-up time}

-or start-up time refers to the time it takes for a device to wake up from a low-power sleep state and become fully operational, thus it is given in time units.
-This is an important factor in determining the EC and responsiveness of the network.
+Wake-up or start-up time refers to the time it takes for an IoT device to wake up from a low-power sleep state and become fully operational, thus it is given in time units.
+This is an important factor in determining EC and responsiveness of a network implementing duty cycling and/or WuR.
 Typically, wake-up time depends on several factors such as the type of device, the complexity of the wake-up process, and the power management scheme used.
 For instance, some devices may require a longer wake-up time to initialize, calibrate, or pre-heat sensors or to establish a wireless connection.
 Similarly, wake-up time can be longer if the device is in a deep sleep mode that requires more time to restore the device's state.
 To optimize EC and responsiveness, it is important to minimize the wake-up time.
 This can be achieved by using low-power HW components, optimizing the SW for fast wake-up time, and selecting appropriate power management schemes~\cite{ketata2022design}.